JS12540/RAG-with-Knowledge-Graph-and-Llama-Index/README.md

 # RAG-with-Knowledge-Graph-and-Llama-Index

+# Main Components of Knowledge Graph

+Knowledge graphs are typically composed of two main components:

+1. **Vertex/Node**: Represents entities or objects in the domain of knowledge.
+Each node corresponds to a unique entity and is identified by a unique identifier.
+For example, in a knowledge graph about the Chennai Kings, nodes could have values such as “Philadelphia Phillies” and “Major League Cricket.”

+2. **Edge**: Represents the relationship between two nodes.
+For example, an edge “compete in” might connect the node for “Chennai Kings” to the node for “Major League Cricket.”

+## Triplets in Knowledge Graph

+A triplet is a basic unit of data in the graph.
+It consists of three parts:

+1. **Subject**: The node that the triplet is about.

+2. **Object**: The node that the relationship points to.

+3. **Predicate**: The relationship between the subject and the object.

+In the following triplet example, “Chennai Kings” is the subject, “compete in” is the predicate, and “Major League Cricket” is the object:

+(Chennai Kings) — [compete in] —> (Major League Cricket)

+A Knowledge Graph database can efficiently store and query complex graph data by storing triplets.

 ## Comparing Graph Databases and Vectored Databases

 When comparing a graph database and a vectored database, there are several important questions to consider.
 Here are some key questions to explore: